compucorp/uk.co.compucorp.membershipextras/readme.md

 Please note that once you saved the new status rule, it will need to be moved to the top of the list in order to take effect (because payment check should have priority over date check).

+We also recommend to enable the **Update Membership Statuses** scheduled job, so these rules are maintained and applied consistently throught all memberships.

 #### 3. (Advanced) Offline payment processor for back office
 If you happen to have another offline payment processor (payment processor that uses Payment_Manual class) and you would like all payment plan created in the back office to use that payment processor instead, you will be able to make that change in the “Offline payment processor for back office” setting by going to **Administer -> Payment Plan Settings**.

 This is particularly useful if you are going to use our [Manual Direct Debit extension](https://github.com/compucorp/uk.co.compucorp.manualdirectdebit).

 #### 4. (Advanced) Custom groups to be excluded when auto-renew
 When new contributions are being generated by the auto-renewal scheduled job, the custom fields information from the previous contributions will also be copied over by default.
 This is to allow any additional information that forms a part of your organisation’s payment process being preserved during automated process.

 A good example is, if one contribution has a link to a Direct Debit Mandate, the newly generated contributions under the same recurring contribution will likely need the same link.
 This is all taken care of by default.